yugabyte/yugabyte-db/docs/content/latest/explore/query-1-performance/query-tuning-intro.md

 ## Tuning in YSQL

 To investigate a specific apparently slow running query, you first need to determine which node the query is running on.
+To identify the node on which the query is running, log on to the nodes and use the `pg_stat_activity` view to see running queries.

 {{< note title="Note" >}}